jayastronomic/spring-boot-mini-project/USER_STRORIES.md

 - As a user, I want to add books to my collection, so that I can keep track of the books I own.
     - **Acceptance Criteria:**
-        - Users can add books to their collection by providing book details such as title, author, and publication year.
+        - Users can add books to their collection by providing book details such as title, author, and summary.
         - Users can edit or delete books from their collection.

 - As a user, I want to see a list of all the books in my collection, so that I can easily browse through them.